syncfusion-content/wpf-docs/wpf/GroupBar/Adding-Content-to-GroupBar-Item.md

 ###Adding GroupView Item to GroupView

-GroupView Item can be added to a GroupView using XAML or {% highlight C# %} code.
+GroupView Item can be added to a GroupView using XAML or C# code.
 Here is the code snippet.